IDinsight/clustering-aws/README.md

 ## Notes

 - Input/output buckets are currently hardcoded into:
-  - The daddy Lambda function definition
+  - The kickoff Lambda function definition.
+See `aws/kickoff_lambda.py`.
   - The Step Function inside Parallel Process's Payload editor.
+Also see `aws/state_machine.asl.json`

 ## To do